flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 The motifs in the red frames can be called **accompaniment motifs** as they appear in the accompaniment line of this nocturne.
 They can also be called **harmonic motifs** as they consist of only harmonic notes.
 The motifs in the blue frames can be called **melodic motifs** as they appear in the melody line, or **non-harmonic motifs** if they contain non-harmonic notes.

-In the following several sections, I will talk about how to repeat motifs.
+In the following several sections, I will talk about how to manipulate motifs.

 ## Implementation of Repetition: `transpose()`